RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/20-PRV.md

 <sup>26</sup> My son, give me thine heart, and let thine eyes observe my ways.
 <sup>27</sup> For a whore [is] a deep ditch; and a strange woman [is] a narrow pit.
 <sup>28</sup> She also lieth in wait as [for] a prey, and increaseth the transgressors among men.
-<sup>29</sup> Who hath woe? who hath sorrow? who hath contentions ? who hath babbling? who hath wounds without cause? who hath redness of eyes?
+<sup>29</sup> Who hath woe? who hath sorrow? who hath contentions? who hath babbling? who hath wounds without cause? who hath redness of eyes?
 <sup>30</sup> They that tarry long at the wine; they that go to seek mixed wine.
-<sup>31</sup> Look not thou upon the wine when it is red, when it giveth his colour in the cup , [when] it moveth itself aright.
+<sup>31</sup> Look not thou upon the wine when it is red, when it giveth his colour in the cup, [when] it moveth itself aright.
 <sup>32</sup> At the last it biteth like a serpent, and stingeth like an adder.
 <sup>33</sup> Thine eyes shall behold strange women, and thine heart shall utter perverse things.
 <sup>34</sup> Yea, thou shalt be as he that lieth down in the midst of the sea, or as he that lieth upon the top of a mast.